wb-gs507938/mysql/intl.en-US/Quick Start for MySQL/Scale instances/Read-only instance/Introduction to read-only instance.md

 The billing method of read-only instances is Pay-As-You-Go.
 For more information, see [Pricing](https://www.alibabacloud.com/product/apsaradb-for-rds?spm=a3c0i.7938564.220486.8.10521d15K8Buqg#pricing).

-**Note:** For information about data retention policies for read-only instances, see [Set network types](../../../../intl.en-US/User Guide/Network management/Set network types.md#).
+**Note:** For information about data retention policies for read-only instances, see [Expiration and overdue payment](../../../../intl.en-US/Purchase Guide/Expiration and overdue payment.md).

 ## Features {#section_zx1_zp5_vdb .section}